MBcode/ec/test/testing.md

 The spot testing comparisons give the change in counts when compared with expected

 normal crawls with no expected results need to use the [counts.md](counts.md) utils

+spot tests, can still run this counts checking code, even though the comparison w/test set will give it

+## Crawl-workflow (gleaner/nabu) spot tests
+* Run query on test-endpoint to get graph-URNs and other expected values
+* Compare retrieved URNs with expected, then use missing-URNs to look them up in the LD-Cache
+* Look up both RDF formats (jsonld and ntriples) and compare with gold standard, return any diffs
 ```mermaid
 flowchart LR
    subgraph LD_Cache